Weave the textures of Black freedom.

 Project Services

-In any struggle for liberation, joy can be the hardest thing to keep hold of.
+In any struggle for liberation, self expression can be the hardest thing to keep hold of.
 As the world pushes and grinds against you, tripping you up and pushing you back with every minor hint of progress in the struggle, you can sometimes forget what you’re fighting for.

-Black and Free is a celebration of Black excellence that offers a view of liberation that can’t forget these things, because it’s founded in that very freedom and joy.
-Naila-Keleta Mae, Black and Free’s primary champion and principal investigator, is a marvellous, radical force of creative nature.
-As well as an academic, Naila is a poet, writer, singer songwriter and performer.
+Black And Free offers a view of liberation that can’t forget these things, because it’s founded in that human right to expression.
+Naila Keleta-Mae, Black And Free’s founder and principal investigator, is a marvellous, radical force of creative nature.
+As well as an academic, Naila is a poet, writer, singer, songwriter and performer.
 She knows the power of language, and how it can limit perspective, but also open up possibilities.
-With a 5-year research grant to bring together a robust consortium of academics, undergraduate and graduate students, as well as private and public organizations, the project explores the lives and expression of Black people through creative cultural lenses like visual art, music, dance, poetry and sports.
-“Black and Free is about what we can learn by paying close attention to Black expressive culture, everything from visual art, to dance, film, theatre, blog posts and sports,” as she puts it.
+With multiyear research grants that bring together a robust consortium of academics, undergraduate and graduate students, as well as private and public organizations, her project explores the Black people’s perspectives on freedom through creative cultural lenses like visual art, music, theatre, video, and academic publications.
+“Black And Free is about what we can learn by paying close attention to Black expressive culture, everything from visual art, to dance, film, theatre, blog posts and sports,” as she puts it.
 “What if we could imagine a reality without white supremacy, one where Black people are free?”

-Naila asked Otherness for a brand strategy that would spring authentically from this place of joy, and in particular the vibrant aesthetics of Afropunk.
-Resisting the standard tropes of Canadian institutional minimalism, while being robust enough to work with and resonate with major cultural and academic institutions, it would need to be a brand that would start from a place other than the visual language of protest they had become used to.
+Naila asked Otherness for a brand strategy that would spring from the tensions between the historical, the stereotypical, the futurist, and ideal futures of Black freedom, alongside the vibrant aesthetics of Afropunk.
+Resisting the standard tropes of Canadian institutional minimalism, while being robust enough to work with and resonate with major cultural and academic institutions.
+Working with Otherness, the brand was framed as a space between the historical visuals of protest, the Afropunk present, and the yet-unimagined futures her project would create.
+It would need to be a brand that didn’t address these starting places as paradoxes, but instead as motifs to knit together.

 Bespoke typography, Kente style

 Otherness knew from the outset that the heart of the identity should come from a Black perspective.
-It also needed to be rooted in the power of language, to express Black freedom, and to express joy.
+It also needed to be rooted in the power of language, to express Black freedom, and the potential of Black creativity across a range of perspetives.
 Given Naila’s own background, a brand anchored in written language was the self-evident way forward.
 All of these factors led us to typography as the fluid heart of the brand.
 As an added bonus, typographically driven brands can be much simpler to implement for end users without strong design experience, students and interns with limited experience, using limited software.

 A vivacious but practical brand toolkit